netdata/go.d.plugin/modules/unbound/README.md

 ## Configuration

-This Unbound collector only needs the `address` to aserver's `remote-control` interface if TLS is disabled or `address` is unix socket.
+This Unbound collector only needs the `address` to a server's `remote-control` interface if TLS is disabled or `address` of unix socket.
 Otherwise you need to set path to the `control-key-file` and `control-cert-file` files.

 The module tries to auto-detect following parameters reading `unbound.conf`: